piranha/keybind/README.md

 ### Format description

-If you know Emacs' format, you're all set (not exactly Emacs', though - I decided to resort to more common format of modifiers).
+If you know Emacs' format, you're all set.
+Not exactly Emacs - I decided to resort to more common names of modifiers, though Emacs-style `C-` and `M-` are also supported.

 In other case, you have to provide a list of modifiers (some of `shift`, `ctrl`, `alt`, `win`, `cmd`, `defmod`), followed by a key name.
 All of those should be